Climbing Mt. Kilimanjaro via the Western Breach Route

 Mountain climbing experience is required, or at least very, very strongly recommended to attempt this route, but you certainly do not have to be a rock climber to tackle the Western Breach.

 There is no single, well beaten path through the Western Breach as there is on the other routes.
 The surrounds change all the time, snow and ice shift, rocks fall...
 Hopefully your guide knows his way!
+(This is very important.
+Getting off route, even if not by much, can expose you to a much higher danger of rock fall.)

 It takes about fours hours to reach the edge of the crater and the Crater Camp is only 10 minutes from there.

-The path from the crater to the summit is again awfully steep.
-Unlike the path through the breach this path is well defined.
 You can see the usual zigzags in the crater wall.
 It will take you about another hour to battle your way along the switchbacks to Uhuru Peak.

-One last recommendation to keep you alive: whether you reach the crater camp of Kilimanjaro via the Western Breach Route or on another route, you should climb to the summit BEFORE you spend a night in the crater.
+One last important recommendation to keep you alive: whether you reach the crater camp of Kilimanjaro via the Western Breach Route or on another route, you should climb to the summit BEFORE you spend a night in the crater.

 The crater camp at nightThe Kilimanjaro crater camp at night, photo by Telethon via Flickr.